 If you haven't written your list yet (or it needs a major revision), take a scroll through our suggestions before you put pen to paper.
 From traveling solo to starting a garden or discovering your ancestral past, these 12 things to put on your bucket list will inspire you to live live to its full potential (or at the very least, consider something new.)
-So grab your notepad and start writing yours down, because we guarantee you'll want to add these.
+So grab your notepad and start writing yours down because we guarantee you'll want to add these.